Miami University: Main campus

 North of East High Street is the McVey Data Science Building and College of Engineering and Computing, comprising Benton Hall and Garland Hall.
 Clustered around North Patterson Avenue are Pearson Hall, the Psychology Building, and the Farmer School of Business.
 The latter, housed in a 210000 sqft building designed by Robert A.M.
 Stern Architects and Moody Nolan, was the first LEED-certified building on campus.
-South of East Spring Street are additional academic buildings spread across four streets, including the Clinical Health Sciences and Wellness Facility, Williams Hall, the Shriver Center, the Center for Performing Arts, and Bachelor Hall.
-Western Campus, accessed via South Patterson Avenue, features Boyd Hall, Hoyt Hall, Peabody Hall, and Presser Halls.
+South of East Spring Street are additional academic buildings spread across four streets, including the Clinical Health Sciences and Wellness Facility, the Shriver Center, the Center for Performing Arts, and Bachelor Hall.
+Western Campus, accessed via South Patterson Avenue, includes Boyd Hall, Hoyt Hall, Peabody Hall, and Presser Hall.

 Miami's campus includes several historic landmarks.
 The Dewitt Log Homestead was built in 1805.
 Owned by the university, it is the oldest surviving structure in Oxford Township.
 On the main campus, Elliott and Stoddard Halls, built in 1825 and 1836, are the oldest buildings.
 Langstroth Cottage was built in 1856 and is a National Historic Landmark.
 It was the home of L. L. Langstroth, who studied and bred honey bees.
 The William H. McGuffey House is another National Historic Landmark.
 Built in 1833, it was the home of author and professor William Holmes McGuffey and believed to be the site where he wrote the first four McGuffey Readers.
 The Western Female Seminary Historic District denotes the Romanesque and Colonial Revival architecture of the former Western College campus.
 This campus also hosted orientation sessions for Freedom Summer volunteers in June 1964, a significant campaign of the civil rights movement.
 The former Oxford Female Institute in uptown Oxford served as a university dorm until 2001 and has since been leased as the Oxford Community Arts Center.